SciML/Surrogates.jl/docs/src/InverseDistance.md

 ### Optimizing
-With our surrogate we can now search for the minima of the function.
+With our surrogate, we can now search for the minima of the function.

 Notice how the new sampled points, which were created during the optimization process, are appended to the `xys` array.
 This is why its size changes.